Office of Basic Needs

-The Office of Basic Needs at Hartnell College acts as a hub that provides and connects students to essential services relating to food, stable housing, financial stability, and wellness security.
+The SOUL Center at Hartnell College acts as a hub that provides and connects students to essential services relating to food, stable housing, financial stability, and wellness security.
 Our Mission is to provide students with support programs, awareness, and resources essential to meeting their basic needs and promoting academic success.
-At our BNC, we understand that basic needs must be approached in a holistic manner, and our staff is committed to providing a safe environment that fosters compassion and respect, and welcomes diversity.
+At the SOUL Center, we understand that basic needs must be approached in a holistic manner, and our staff is committed to providing a safe environment that fosters compassion and respect, and welcomes diversity.

 Cal Fresh